-Students may drop and add courses until the end of the first week of classes in the summer, fall, and spring terms or until the second day of the May Term.
-Add/Drop cards for this purpose may be obtained in the Office of the Registrar.
-Add/Drop cards require the signature of the student's faculty advisor.
+Students may drop and add courses until the end of the first week of classes in the summer, fall, and spring terms or until classes begin on the second day of May Term.
+Adding and/or dropping classes may either be done online through my.lakeland.edu or in person in the Office of the Registrar.
+All adds and drops require the approval of the student's faculty advisor.
+Such approval may occur through online authorization or with the signature of the advisor on an add/drop form.

-Students assume all responsibility for adding and/or dropping courses, including the accurate completion of Add/Drop cards and the submission of those cards to the Office of the Registrar before the stated deadlines.
+Students assume all responsibility for adding and/or dropping courses, including the accurate completion of online registration or the submission of an add/drop form to the Office of the Registrar prior to stated deadlines.